lipsumar/design-system-framework/README.md

 #### Build production code

 Provided a small configuration, DFS can generate the smallest files possible for production.
-Since it enforces the separation of components, it can easily generate 2 version of external assets: the critical path (to be inlined) and the rest (to be loaded asynchronously).
+Since it enforces the separation of components, it can easily generate 2 versions of external assets: the critical path (to be inlined) and the rest (to be loaded asynchronously).

 **Also:**